 Date Written: October 6, 2019

 We examine how owning a good affects learning and beliefs about its quality.
-In a series of studies, we show that after receiving a positive or negative signal about a good, ownership causes more optimistic or pessimistic beliefs, respectively, compared to receiving the same signal about a good that is not owned.
-This effect on beliefs impacts the valuation gap between owners and non-owners (i.e. the endowment effect), which we show to increase with positive signals and disappear with negative signals.
-Moreover, we demonstrate that people overreact to signals about goods that they own relative to normative benchmarks, but learning is close to Bayesian for goods that are not owned.
-In exploring the mechanism for this effect, we find that ownership increases attention to recent signals about owned goods, exacerbating over-extrapolation.
+We show that people have more extreme reactions to information about a good that they own compared to the same information about a non-owned good: ownership causes more optimistic beliefs after receiving a positive signal and more pessimistic beliefs after receiving a negative signal.
+This effect on beliefs impacts the valuation gap between the minimum owners are willing to accept to part with the good and the maximum non-owners are willing to pay to attain it, i.e. the endowment effect.
+We show that the endowment effect increases in response to positive information and disappears with negative information.
+Comparing learning to normative benchmarks reveals that people overreact to signals about goods that they own, but that learning is close to Bayesian for non-owned goods.
+In exploring the mechanism, we find that ownership increases attention to recent signals about owned goods, exacerbating over-extrapolation.
 We demonstrate a similar relationship between ownership and over-extrapolation in survey data about stock market expectations.
-Our findings provide a micro-foundation for models of disagreement that generate volume in asset markets and have implications for any setting with trade and scope for learning.
+Our findings have implications for any setting with trade and scope for learning, and provide a microfoundation for models of disagreement that generate volume in asset markets.

 Keywords: biased beliefs, endowment effect, ownership, attention, behavioral economics, learning, extrapolation